 What is a neutral grip pull-up?

-The neutral grip pull-up is a form of pull up in which the palms face each other similar to a hammer curl.
-This type of pull up is a good option as you are more likely to be able to perform more repetitions when doing them before building up to wider grip pull-ups.
+A neutral grip pull-up is a form of pull-up in which the palms face each other similar to a hammer curl grip.
+This type of pull up is a good option for those starting out as you are more likely to perform more repetitions when doing them before building up to other complex types of pull-ups.

 In this grip, your hands will face each other, and your arms should be shoulder-width apart – or closer depending on the spacing between the bars.
 You need a pull up bar with a set of neutral handles attached to perform this exercise.

 How to Perform a Neutral Grip Pull Up

 Here are the steps to performing a Neutral Grip Pull Up:

 - Grabbing the parallel pull-up bar, start by hanging freely with your arms extended.
 This will be your starting position.